Frequently Asked Questions (FAQs) about the Congregational Vitality Assessment (CVA) from MapDash for Faith Communities.

 Q. What is the purpose of the Congregational Vitality Assessment

-A. The Congregational Vitality Assessment is designed to provide a congregation with an assessment of its Vitality (how healthy it is) and its Sustainability (whether it has the people, financial, and contextual resources necessary to survive).
+A. The Congregational Vitality Assessment is designed to help a congregation diagnose its current condition in two areas: (1) Vitality (Is it thriving, surviving, or declining?) and (2) Sustainability (Does it has the people, financial, and contextual resources necessary to survive?).

-Q. What does the areas of congregational life does the CVA address?
+Q. What elements of Vitality the CVA measure?